-Genetically modified organisms, aka GMOs, are a hot topic among scientists and foodies.
-With Thanksgiving—arguably the most important meal of the year—just around the corner, there will be an increased focus on the food you’re going to serve.
+Genetically modified organisms, commonly called GMOs, are a hot topic among scientists and foodies.
+With Thanksgiving—arguably the most important meal of the year—approaching, there will be an increased focus on the food you plan to serve.
 This year, take steps to better understand GMOs and what they mean for your turkey dinner.

 GMOs are created through genetic engineering, where plants and animals genes are altered.
 This is different than traditional breeding, which selects from naturally bred offspring.
 Genetic engineering is a relatively new technology—the first GMO crop, the Flavr Savr tomato, was approved in 1994—and is used to increase productivity by making a crop species pest-resistant, pesticide-tolerant or easier to harvest.

 While the science community has not found a direct correlation between the consumption of GMOs and human health risks, many people question the environmental and social effects of combining and altering genes in food, noting unintended consequences, such as the so-called “super weeds” that are resistant to the pesticides used on some GMO crops.